 2023

 Moreover, like the Suphairin, the Hanhak Sattru is a wreck in constant evolution: marine life continues to colonise the structure month by month, making each dive a slightly different experience from the last.
-It is precisely this “living wreck” aspect that makes the site so compelling for regular Koh Tao divers.
+It is precisely this “living wreck” aspect that makes the site so compelling for regular Koh Tao wreck diving enthusiasts.
+In addition, its east coast location pairs naturally with sites such as Hin Wong Pinnacle.

-What level do you need for wreck diving in Koh Tao?
+What level do you need for Koh Tao wreck diving?

 Deep Diver · Enriched Air Nitrox · Wreck Diver · Peak Performance Buoyancy · Underwater Photography.
 Talk to The Divers Boat team about combining a specialty course with your wreck fun dive day.

-Wreck diving Koh Tao with The Divers Boat
+Book your Koh Tao wreck diving with The Divers Boat

-The Divers Boat organises wreck fun dive trips in Koh Tao from Mae Haad — the main pier on Thailand’s diving island.
+The Divers Boat organises wreck fun dive trips from Mae Haad — the main pier on Thailand’s diving island.
 Our blue boat is exclusively dedicated to certified divers: small groups, attentive multilingual dive guides and a relaxed, friendly atmosphere far from the island’s larger, busier operations.
+Furthermore, check our fun dive prices for all available options.

 In practice, each wreck pairs naturally with a second site for a full day of diving: the HTMS Sattakut with Hin Pee Wee, the Suphairin with No Name Pinnacle, or the Hanhak Sattru with east coast sites.
 Contact us to build your ideal wreck dive day and book your Nitrox in advance.